w3c/mnx/README.md

 Our goal with MNX-Common is to create a format that does all of the following:

 * **It’s open**, meaning: it’s clearly documented, free to use and developed in a vendor-independent, inclusive way.
 * **It supports all of Common Western Musical Notation (CWMN)**, meaning: it has a clear answer for how to encode any musical concept found in CWMN.
+(CWMN is, by nature, an [imprecise concept](https://w3c.github.io/mnx/overview/#mnx-score-types).)
 * **It prioritizes interchange**, meaning: it can be generated unambiguously, it can be parsed unambiguously, it favors one-and-only-one way to express concepts, and multiple programs reading the same MNX-Common file will interpret it the same way.
-* **It’s abstract**, meaning that while containing semantically rich descriptions of scores, it does not describe concrete score instantiations.
+* **It’s semantically rich**, meaning: it’s biased toward encoding concepts rather than presentation when prudent.
 * **It can be used as a native format**, meaning: it’s robust enough for programs to use directly instead of needing to invent their own format.

 The existing format that comes closest to these goals is MusicXML.
 In fact, MNX-Common’s creation is being led by the [W3C Music Notation Community Group](https://www.w3.org/community/music-notation/), which also oversees the MusicXML standard.
 So what’s the difference?